-Basically, because of our habit of open mouth breathing with hyperventilation, we have been diluting the concentration of CO2 in the body.
+A prolonged habit of open mouth breathing and hyperventilation has diluted the concentration of CO2 in the body.
 The breathing centre in the brain has become conditioned to this lower concentration and therefore directs breathing towards higher volume per minute.
-The simple and relaxing exercises for breathing retrains the respiratory centre so that less air is breathed per minute increasing the concentration of CO2, and thereby increasing the amount of oxygen available to the tissues, causing a healthier and stronger body.
+Simple and relaxing exercises for breathing can retrain the respiratory centre so less air is breathed per minute, increasing the concentration of CO2, and thereby increasing the amount of oxygen available to the tissues, leading to a healthier and stronger body.
 This is because it is carbon dioxide that controls the transfer of oxygen from the blood into the tissues.
-Basically the rule is to breathe less for more oxygen to the tissues.

 Professor Buteyko also developed a simple method so that people can monitor their progress by themselves.

-As a dentist my initial interest in breathing retraining was to address the need to achieve lips together breathing through the nose.
-Open mouth breathers have a low tongue posture with a tongue thrust swallow and this is the main driving factor for distorted teeth and face and the requirement for orthodontics and also the cause of the subsequent relapse.
+As a dentist, my initial interest in open mouth breathing and breathing retraining was to address the need to achieve lips together breathing through the nose.
+Open mouth breathers have a low tongue posture with a tongue thrust swallow, and this is the main driving factor for distorted teeth and face and the requirement for orthodontics.
+This unique tongue posture is also the cause of the subsequent relapse into open mouth breathing.
 However, open mouth breathers are also hyperventilators.
-So if we wish to achieve lips together breathing with the tongue in the roof the mouth in order to achieve good dental and facial development, we need to retrain the breathing back to its normal volume because hyperventilation causes obligate mouth breathing.
-But as a health practitioner who furthered my knowledge by studying the Buteyko method, I could not ignore the responsibility to make this knowledge and technique available to anyone who wishes to treat their illnesses or improve their general health.
+So, if we want to achieve lips together breathing with the tongue in the roof the mouth in, we need to retrain our breathing back to its normal volume because hyperventilation causes lead to open mouth breathing.
+As a health practitioner who furthered my knowledge by studying the Buteyko method, I could not ignore the responsibility to make this knowledge and technique available to anyone who wishes to treat their illnesses or improve their general health.